security-force-monitor/research-handbook/source/materiel-component.rst

 This field can be dynamic and change with ongoing research.
 For example, a researcher investigating Myanmar may first come across citation ``9f01b1c1-563f-4b40-a534-b91c7e1a5062`` for the :ref:`person` of ``Zeya Aung`` (a name which has nine characters).
 This would be entered in :ref:`name:annotation <person-name-annotation>`.
 Next, they may come across another citation ``4c0aaa5d-a147-4f1c-91d8-46d005be1a04`` that evidences the same :ref:`person` but gives a name of ``Zayar Aung`` (with 10 characters).
 This longer which would be entered in :ref:`name:annotation <person-name-annotation>`. ``Zeya Aung`` in the previous entry tied to citation ``9f01b1c1-563f-4b40-a534-b91c7e1a5062`` would now be entered only in :ref`person:names:assertion`, and the :ref:`name:annotation <person-name-annotation>` for that entry would be cleared.
 Finally, the researcher may come across citation ``c0b4b224-6432-45a5-854d-148d76af0ffa`` which would evidence the name of ``Zeyar Aung`` (with 10 characters).
 As there are two names, both with 10 characters each, the researcher would use the agreement of the name starting with "Zeya" to evidence ``Zeyar Aung`` as the :ref:`name:annotation <person-name-annotation>`, and ``Zayar Aung`` in the previous entry tied to citation ``4c0aaa5d-a147-4f1c-91d8-46d005be1a04`` would be cleared.

 Occasionally there are two people who may be the same :ref:`person` due to a near or exact match of names, and lack of any conflicting information (such as :ref:`postings`, dates of birth or death, or any other career or biographical information), but no citations have been found to confirm they are the same :ref:`person`.
 In these cases the symbol ‡ can be applied after the last character in their :ref:`name:annotation <person-name-annotation>` to help visually identify them in their display name.
-A corresponding :ref:`public_notes:meta <person-public-notes>` should be entered to explain why the symbol ‡ has been used.
+A corresponding :ref:`public_notes:meta <component-public-notes>` should be entered to explain why the symbol ‡ has been used.

 person:names:assertion